 There are two different API’s that we might use for this.
 The first retrieves the statuses for one specific project and the other returns all statuses across the entire instance.

 I used to use the project specific API and found numerous places where it just wouldn’t return some statuses that had been found in the historical data.
-So now I use the second, although even that one is flaky, as you’ll see.
+For example, a single board can pull in issues from multiple projects and if you only ask for the statuses for one project, you’ll miss those.

 - Get statuses for one project: